 The NYU office that oversees the IRB process is called the University Committee on Activities Involving Human Subjects (UCAIHS).
-The UCAIHS website contains all of the forms needed to download in order to submit an IRB application.
+The UCAIHS website contains instructions on how to submit an IRB application using the Cayuse IRB System.
 It also provides documents with guidelines about how to address a range of issues related to conducting research with human subjects.
 Here is a list of some of the guideline documents they provide:

 - Collaborative research involving human subjects